-Students who do not place above Algebra II (MTH 04) and into college level mathematics (MTH 151, MTH 157, MTH 163) on the placement test will be required to take developmental courses.
+Students who do not place above Algebra II (MTH 4) and into college level mathematics (MTH 151, MTH 157, MTH 163) on the placement test will be required to take developmental courses.

-Students who do not place above Algebra II (MTH 04) and into the pre-requisite course for calculus (MTH 163 or 166) on the placement test will be required to take developmental courses.
 Students who place into college-level classes and have not completed Pre-calculus or Trigonometry in high school with a grade of "A" within the past three years or who have not completed a college level Pre-calculus or Pre-calculus with Trigonometry (or equivalent) course will be required to take MTH 163 or MTH 166.